Driver-based Appium architecture for testing on Android

 Quantum capabilities

-When working with a Quantum project, add the following capabilities.
+When working with a Quantum project, use the following capabilities.

 Quantum | New capability for native